robzed/ukmarsey/README.md

 |  N  | Nm,n       | Dual motor control specifying a battery voltage |
 |  P  | Pp=d       | PinMode - Set up GPIO pins; p is pin, d is I(input) or O(output) or U(Pull Up Input)  |

+Regarding analogue readings, (A command), please see the information in 'Dev Notes'.

 Examples:

 Setting digital output pins requires no response.
 It is assumed to simply 'work'.